Model Context Protocol (MCP) Quick Start Guide

 ```

-If we encounter errors in the client, we can directly check the corresponding error request in the logs by clicking `Request Logs` to view the error and fix it.
+If we find that there are errors in the client, there's no need to panic.
+We can directly find the corresponding error request in the logs and click `Request Log` to view the error for fixing.

 At this point, our MCP service has been deployed to the cloud, and we can use it directly from anywhere.